y14e/uuid.js/README.md

 # uuid.js
-JS snippet for getting the UUID.
+JS snippet for getting a UUID.